MENU BAR

 Bagthorp stubbornly refuses to reveal the location of the find except only to say, "It's a long hike in Native American State Park.
 Bagthorp and his brother want to build a theme park or magic shop in the canyon, but keeping the place a secret will prove to be a problem.
 "We've tried blindfolds," says Bagthorp, "But people are really stupid when they wear a blindfold, they fall down a lot, walk into cactuses and one lady even fell off a cliff.
 But that was OK, because she peeked too much."

-(C) Copyright 2002, Steven Biggs, All Rights Reserved
+(C) Copyright 2002, Steve Biggs, All Rights Reserved

 This article and photos can be used without written permission on April 1, 2002 by any reputable news source.
 Written permission is required for use of any photos, text, or art represented by photos before or after April 1, 2002.